AM-Lam/DLLM-Library/README.en.md

 - **UI/UX**: Minimalist design featuring three core tabs: "Upload Item," "Browse," and "My Profile," designed for easy localization.

 ## Community Engagement
-- **How to Contribute**: We welcome developers and Hong Kong communities worldwide to participate by submitting Pull Requests to improve features, translate the interface, or fix bugs.
+- **How to Contribute**: We welcome developers and communities worldwide to participate by submitting Pull Requests to improve features, translate the interface, or fix bugs.
-- **Localization Support**: Multilingual templates will be provided to make it easy for communities to translate the app into other languages (e.g., Japanese, German) to integrate with local Hong Kong networks.
+- **Localization Support**: Multilingual templates will be provided to make it easy for communities to translate the app into other languages (e.g., Japanese, German) to integrate with local networks.
 - **Discussion Channels**: A Discord or Matrix group will be set up for developers and users to discuss technical issues and suggestions.

 ## Future Outlook